Install Armory Enterprise for Spinnaker Using the Armory Operator

 kubectl get spinnakerservice --all-namespaces

-The short name spinsvc
+The short name spinsvc is also available.

 Describe Armory Enterprise instances